Solutions to Life’s Challenges Made Easy

 How & When to Take

-Swanson Ultra Lutein or Swanson Vision Defense can be taken any time of day but should be taken with food and water.
-It may be easier to remember to take it after dinner if you are rushed at breakfast and lunch through the week.
+Both Swanson Ultra Lutein and Swanson Vision Defense can be taken any time of day but should be taken with food and water.
+It may be easier to remember to take it after dinner if you're rushed at breakfast and lunch through the week.

 For the Up ’Til Dawn

-We definitely don’t recommend staying up ‘til dawn to get everything done since sleep is really important too, but you can optimize your nutrition to help keep you energized all day long.
-The B-vitamin family is particularly beneficial for energy production, and the benefits don’t stop there.
+We definitely don’t recommend staying up ’til dawn to get everything done since sleep is really important too, but you can optimize your nutrition to help keep you energized all day long.
+The family of B vitamins is particularly beneficial for energy production, and the benefits don’t stop there.

 How do B Vitamins Help?

-B vitamins promote both mental and physical health, and as a bonus for the busiest among us, research shows that B vitamins may help reduce stress too—so you may get more done, and be less stressed while you do it!10
+B vitamins promote both mental and physical health, and as a bonus for the busiest among us, research shows that B vitamins may help reduce stress too, so you may get more done, and be less stressed while doing it!10

 Swanson Super Stress B-Complex with Vitamin C

-Swanson Super Stress B Complex is a unique complex that is specially formulated to help replenish nutrients that are most in demand during high-stress times.
+Swanson Super Stress B Complex is a unique complex that’s specially formulated to help replenish nutrients that are most in demand during high-stress times.
 Each capsule combines a generous supply of B-complex vitamins with the powerful antioxidant protection of high-potency vitamin C.